 Last month I listed ten of my favorite conservative websites for general news and commentary.
-This month I will focus on ten websites that specialize in advocating for issues such as free market economics, pro-life legislation, and gun rights.
+This month I will focus on ten sites that specialize in educating the public and advocating for specific issues such as free enterprise, pro-life legislation, and gun rights.
 Many of these sites encourage grassroots involvement and provide resources for taking action.
-If you are a political conservative, economic conservative, social conservative, or Christian conservative, there’s something here for you!
+If you are a political conservative, economic conservative, social conservative, or Christian conservative, there is something here for you!

-American Family Association – The American Family Association (AFA) is a non-profit organization that promotes fundamentalist Christian values.
+9. American Family Association – The American Family Association (AFA) is a non-profit organization that promotes fundamentalist Christian values.
 It was founded in 1977 by Donald Wildmon and is headquartered in Tupelo, Mississippi.
-AFA takes a conservative position on a variety of public policy goals and regularly engages in activism efforts including boycotts, buycotts, and action alert emails.
+AFA takes a conservative position on a variety of public policy goals and regularly engages in activism efforts including boycotts, “buycotts,” and action alert emails.
 AFA also created One Million Moms and One Million Dads, two websites with the goal of mobilizing parents to “stop the exploitation of children” by the media.
 It uses these websites to organize boycotts and urge activists to send emails to companies that advertise on television shows they find offensive.

-PragerU – PragerU, short for Prager University, is an American non-profit organization that creates videos on various political, economic and philosophical topics from a conservative perspective.
+10. PragerU – PragerU, short for Prager University, is an American non-profit that creates videos on various political, economic and philosophical topics from a conservative perspective.
 However, YouTube must not want young people to hear conservative ideas as they currently restrict over 100 PragerU videos.
-Are their 5-minute educational videos inappropriate, racist, or dangerous?
+Are these 5-minute educational videos inappropriate, racist, or dangerous?
 See for yourself!
 Then sign the petition to tell YouTube to stop blocking PragerU videos.

 Did I miss one of your favorite conservative sites?
 Please leave a comment and let me know!